aeternity/protocol/contracts/fate.md

 The variant type is a type consisting of a size and a tag (index) where each tag represents a series of values of specified types.
 For example you could have the Option type which could be None or Some(Integer).
-The size of the variant is 2 (there are two varaints), The value None would be indicated by tag 0.
+The size of the variant is 2 (there are two variants), The value None would be indicated by tag 0.
 The value Some(42) would be represented by tag 1 followed by the integer.